Back to blog

 Will not:

-- Add 'nice to have' suggestions on a code review
+- Add "nice to have" suggestions on a focused review

-- Suggest patterns that would require major refactor unless code is fundamentally broken
+- Suggest patterns that require a major refactor unless the code is fundamentally broken

 [paste diff]